 Make a long term commitment to breastfeeding by focusing on one day at a time.
-Try not to quit on your worst day, because it can take a two or three months to get comfortable breastfeeding.
-While it's true that some moms hit their stride early on, it still takes awhile for their milk supply to even out and for them to feel really confident that they are breastfeeding well.
+Try not to quit on your worst day, because it really can take a two or three months to get comfortable breastfeeding.
+And while it's true that some moms hit their stride early on, it still takes awhile for anyone's milk supply to even out, and for her to feel really confident that she is breastfeeding well.

 There’s a wide, wide range of normal.

 Breastfeeding takes many forms.
 Some women breastfeed exclusively, but in the USA, many more do not.
 Some women express and breastmilk feed.
 Some women make enough milk for three babies and their baby won't latch comfortably.
 Some women use donor milk or formula in a supplementer.
 Some alternate bottles of formula with breastfeeding.

 When you are in the thick of it, days last forever--you may dread feeding your baby.

 You can hate breastfeeding and your baby may even refuse to breastfeed.
 When you are facing one challenge after another and its affecting your physical, mental or emotional health, its healthy to re-evaluate how committed you are to breastfeeding, or breastmilk feeding.

 Before making the decision whether to continue or to stop, you need to look at how much support you have and what resources are available to you for continuing.
 If you don't have the support from your family to continue, or you don't have information and guidance from professionals, it's going to be very, very hard to breastfeed successfully when you reach a certain point.